Alberto Del Rio: Early feuds (2010–2011)

 On the fourth season of NXT, starting in December 2010, Del Rio mentored rookie Conor O'Brian, who became the second contestant to be eliminated from the competition on 18 January.
 The following week the rookies competed in a fatal-four-way match, of which the winner could change their pro.
 Brodus Clay won the match and chose Del Rio as his new pro.
 After the conclusion of NXT, Del Rio hired Clay as his bodyguard.

 At the Royal Rumble on 30 January, Del Rio defeated 39 other participants, last eliminating Santino Marella, to win the Royal Rumble match and earn the right to compete for either the World Heavyweight Championship or the WWE Championship at WrestleMania XXVII on 3 April.
 The next night on Raw, Del Rio chose to compete for Edge's World Heavyweight Championship.
-At Elimination Chamber on 20 February, Del Rio attacked Edge, after he had successfully defended his title and solidified his spot as Del Rio's opponent at WrestleMania.
+At Elimination Chamber on 20 February, Del Rio defeated Kofi Kingston and later attacked Edge, after he had successfully defended the World Heavyweight Championship in an Elimination Chamber match and solidified his spot as Del Rio's opponent at WrestleMania.
 However, Edge managed to come out the exchange victorious, after Christian returned from his injury and attacked Del Rio.
 On 18 March episode of SmackDown, Del Rio and Christian finally had their first one–on–one match in a steel cage, in which Christian won.
 At WrestleMania XXVII, Del Rio was unsuccessful in his World Heavyweight Championship match against Edge.
 On 8 April episode of SmackDown, Del Rio defeated Christian to earn a rematch against Edge at Extreme Rules on 1 May.
 However, when Edge unexpectedly retired from professional wrestling on 11 April episode of Raw, Del Rio was instead booked to face Christian in a ladder match for the vacant World Heavyweight Championship, after Christian won a battle royal.